Regression Discontinuity Design – Fuzzy

 - The fuzzy RDD estimate is the LATE for compliers at the cutoff — the causal effect of treatment for units whose treatment status changes due to the cutoff rule.

-- This estimate is not the ATE for the full population.
+- This estimate is not the average treatment effect (ATE) for the full population.
 Compliers at the cutoff may be a special group.

 - The reduced form (the jump in outcome at the cutoff, without dividing by the first stage) is the ITT analog for RDD.
 It is generally worth reporting.